grm34/PyArchboot/README.md

 ## Help and usage

+🚨 PyArchboot is now public but still debugging !

 **1.** Reboot computer, open Boot Selection Menu and boot on the USB device

 **2.** Select _**Boot Arch Linux (x86_64)**_ on the install menu of Arch Linux